szabgab/slides/ruby/intro.md

 {aside}
 Why is it printed in two rows?

 Because after we typed in Bar we pressed ENTER to tell the computer that we are done.
-However that ENTER generats a newline and that is included in the text our program receives.
+However that ENTER generates a newline and that is included in the text our program receives.
 So in the variable `person` we have a newline at the end and when we print it, the next thing will be shown on a new line.
 {/aside}